beepboop271/ctf-writeups-solutions/google2021/david-and-the-tree/README.md

 Hm.
 Throughout essentially the entire challenge I assumed the flag was in the trees, that maybe the compressed codes would turn out to be ASCII and that the flag would be spelled out in the mapping for one of the files, but the only real clue to suggest any of this is the challenge name, and it doesn't look like there are any normal characters in most of the trees.

 However, not all hope is lost.
 I printed out the `litlens` list at every iteration, and it seems like there some files with a *lot* of length 8 literals.
-This didn't really sound right (especially since the original length of a byte is 8 bits long), so let's do a real check. `import collections` and then inside the loop `print(collections.Counter(x[1] for x in litlens))`
+This didn't really sound right (especially since the original length of a byte is 8 bits long), so let's do a real check. `import collections` and then inside the loop `print(collections.Counter(x[1] for x in litlens))`.
+This gives a dict with mappings of `value: # of occurrences`

 ```txt
 Counter({8: 60, 12: 6, 4: 6, 14: 4, 11: 4, 5: 4, 3: 2, 13: 2, 9: 2, 7: 1})